readingbat/readingbat-template/README.md

 and move on to authoring their own code!

 This template is for teachers that want to author their own content.
-Existing code challenges can be seen at [Readingbat.com](https://www.readingbat.com).

 ## Setup